Copenhagen on a Budget: Free Attractions, Cheap Eats and Real Savings

 But there are layers.
 Copenhagen also has more free attractions than most European capitals.
 Its food market culture (Torvehallerne, Reffen) offers genuine quality at lower prices than restaurants.
 And the city’s infrastructure — excellent cycling, walkable neighbourhoods — means you can eliminate a significant chunk of transport cost if you plan for it.

 This guide is not about pretending Copenhagen is cheap.
 It is about spending what you actually need to spend and not a krone more.
+For the full breakdown of what an average trip actually costs, see the Copenhagen trip cost guide; if you’re still deciding whether the city is worth the price at all, is Copenhagen expensive? tackles that question directly.

 Free attractions in Copenhagen